phseo/miil/_pages/joining_us.md

 ---

 ### Joining Us
 We are looking for new group members with passion, talent, and grit!
+To graduate program applicants, it is strongly encouraged to do an internship first

+#### Research Topics

 #### Expected Qualities
 - <strong style="color: #730f27;">Intellectual Curiosity and Problem-Solving Acumen.</strong> Prospective students should demonstrate a genuine passion for learning and exploring new ideas.
 They should possess the ability to ask thought-provoking questions, critically evaluate information, identify logical gaps, and effectively address complex problems.